 The Civil Service Commission is an internal regulatory mechanism.
-It is supposedly much more effective since it has the power to bring about change.
+It is supposedly much more effective than other government bodies because it has the authority and power to impose change.
 However, this mechanism is imperfect.
-The commission is a support unit of a government ministry (currently the prime minister’s office).
-It is not an independent body overseeing all the government ministries as the figure in charge of all appointments.
+The commission is a support unit of a government ministry (currently the Prime Minister’s Office).
+It is not an independent body overseeing all the government ministries in the matter of all appointments.
 Its subordination to government ministries creates a dependency between the minister and the Civil Service Commissioner, which could affect the latter’s role as an internal regulatory mechanism in relation to civil service tenders.
-The State Comptroller noted: “The central unit managing civil service workers should not be subordinate to the ministry where the core and decisive considerations are not administrative, but fiscal”.
-The Kuberski Committee report mentioned the problems with the Commission’s position within government ministries, in light of the inherent conflict between the interests the Civil Service Commissioner is supposed to represent and the ministry’s financial interests.
+As the State Comptroller noted: ‘The central unit managing civil service workers should not be subordinate to the ministry where the core and decisive considerations are not administrative, but fiscal’.
+The Kuberski Committee Report of 1986 mentioned the problems with the Commission’s position within government ministries, in light of the inherent conflict between the interests the Civil Service Commissioner is supposed to represent and the ministry’s financial interests.
 The report further asserted that the Commission and its leader should be given autonomous professional status.

-Due to multiple appeals against the Civil Service Commission and criticism of biased appointments, the Commission recognized its inability to regulate, especially since it is not an independent governmental body.
+Due to multiple appeals against the Civil Service Commission and criticism of biased appointments, the Commission recognised its inability to regulate, especially since it is not an independent governmental body.
 This resulted in a delegation of authority over tenders to the various government ministries in the year 2006.
-This essentially eliminated an effective regulatory mechanism and diminished deterrence: The government ministries, where the pressure to make certain appointments usually comes from, are now in charge of the appointment process.
-This could perpetuate the trend of biased appointments.
-As a result, the Commission’s appointments unit became a central unit that sets the guidelines and instructions for civil service tenders.
-The delegation of authority to the ministry was also intended to minimize the pressure the minister in charge can apply to the Commission’s support unit, currently the prime minister.
-However, it is likely that the minister would actually want to influence senior appointments, which remain in the hands of the commission.
+This move essentially eliminated an effective regulatory mechanism and diminished deterrence, as the government ministries, from where the pressure to make certain appointments usually comes, are now in charge of the appointment process, thus potentially perpetuating the trend of biased appointments.
+As a result of the Commission’s delegation of authority over tenders to the ministries, its appointments unit became a central unit for setting the guidelines and instructions for civil service tenders.
+The delegation of authority to the ministries was also intended to minimise the pressure the minister can apply to the Commission’s support unit, currently the Prime Minister’s Office.
+However, it is likely that the minister would actually want to influence senior appointments, which remain in the hands of the Commission.

-That the Civil Service Commission in Israel is not independent, unlike the situation in Britain, is an important part of the criticism it faces in regard to biased appointments.
-This influenced the decision to delegate the authority to ministries.
-I believe the right move would have been to establish the Commission’s independence and end its subordination to the prime minister’s office.
-This would encourage more proper appointments, much like the independent mechanism in Britain.
-However, the commission in Israel is not alone.
-The method of delegating authority to the ministries is practiced in New Zealand and Australia, which also decided to advance the administration’s authority.
+That the Civil Service Commission in Israel is not independent, unlike the situation in Britain, plays an important role in the criticism it faces regarding to biased appointments, and played an influential part in the decision to delegate part of its authority to ministries.
+I believe that it would have been more beneficial to establish the Commission’s independence and end its subordination to the Prime Minister’s Office.
+This would encourage more proper appointments, much in the way the independent mechanism in Britain operates.
+However, the Commission in Israel is not alone in its lack of independence.
+The practice of delegating authority to the ministries is also the norm in New Zealand and Australia, which both decided to delegate the civil service administration’s authority.
 Thus, government ministries are given latitude to make personnel appointments and promotions.
-Moreover, this delegation of authority even created a new problem – there are no clear instructions on how the various ministries should set uniform minimal requirements for positions of the same kind.
+Moreover, this delegation of authority even created a new problem, in that there are no clear instructions on how the various ministries should set uniform minimal requirements for similar positions.

 External regulatory mechanisms